mvysny/vaadin-kotlin-pwa/README.md

 # Preparing Environment

-The Vaadin 14 build requires node.js and npm.
+The Vaadin build requires node.js and pnpm.
 The Vaadin Gradle plugin will install those tools for you automatically; alternatively you can install it to your OS:

 * Windows: [node.js Download site](https://nodejs.org/en/download/) - use the .msi 64-bit installer